i-Tom/wc-rest-payment/readme.txt

 == Description ==

-If you¡¯re a front end developer, looking to develop an app/web with WordPress+WooCommerce as your backend using REST API.
-You¡¯ll find that [WooCommerce docs does](http://woocommerce.github.io/woocommerce-rest-api-docs/) not provide the **process payment** endpoint.
+If you are a front end developer, looking to develop an app/web with WordPress+WooCommerce as your backend using REST API.
+You will find that [WooCommerce docs does](http://woocommerce.github.io/woocommerce-rest-api-docs/) not provide the **process payment** endpoint.

 WC REST Payment adds in the missing REST API endpoint for **process payment** in `WooCommerce`.